The Hitcher (1986 film): Plot

 The patrol car crashes, and Ryder disappears again.
-After briefly considering suicide, Jim reaches a cafe, where Ryder confronts him.
+After briefly considering suicide, Jim reaches a café, where Ryder confronts him.
 He points out Jim's revolver is unloaded.
 Ryder leaves him several bullets and departs.
 Jim boards a bus, where he meets Nash and explains his situation.
 After a police car pulls the bus over, Jim surrenders.
 The furious officers accuse him of killing their colleagues and are about to kill him.
 Nash appears with Jim's revolver, disarms the officers, and flees with Jim in their patrol car.
 As the police chase after them, Ryder joins the chase and murders the officers by causing a massive car accident and shooting down a police helicopter.

 Jim and Nash abandon the patrol car and hike to a motel.
 While Jim is in the shower, Ryder abducts Nash.
 Jim searches for her.
 Captain Esteridge discovers Jim and enlists him to negotiate with Ryder, who is at the wheel of a large Mack truck.
 Ryder has gagged and tied Nash between the truck and its trailer hitch, and is threatening to tear her apart.
 Esteridge tells Jim that his men cannot shoot Ryder because his foot would slip off the clutch, causing the truck to roll.
 Jim enters the cab with Ryder, who gives him a revolver and tells him to shoot, but Jim is unable to do so.
 Ryder, disappointed, releases the clutch, killing Nash.

 Ryder is taken into custody.
 Esteridge gives Jim a ride, but Jim, believing the police cannot hold Ryder, takes Esteridge's revolver and vehicle to chase down Ryder's prison bus.
 Ryder kills the deputies and leaps through Jim's windshield as the bus crashes.
 Jim slams on his brakes, sending Ryder through the windshield and onto the road.
 Ryder challenges Jim to run him over, which he does.
 When Jim leaves his car to look at Ryder's body, Ryder jumps up, but Jim shoots him repeatedly with a shotgun, killing him.
 Jim leans against Esteridge's car in a daze and smokes a cigarette as the sun sets.